38 Traveller reviews from Holiday Watchdog

 "just returned from a weeks cruise on the nile on ms magic 1, followed by a week in the sofitel karnak luxor. well where do i start used cosmos travel agents very helpful but is that not normal when they are taking your hard earned money,arrived in gatwick to find i was being charged Â£72 for cases being too heavy yet the day before we flew from inverness to gatwick with same luggage allowance my husband asked the lady checking us in when were the scales last calobraited all she did was switch them on and off anyway we didn"t argue and just paid it stressful enough travelling without arguing over that.boarded monarch plane to find seats very very cramped especially when eating or drinking,arrived in eygpt at night which was an experience in its self had to que for visas dont que go to little glass cubicle on left and pay in dollars we had read forums telling us to do that and only cost $10 instead of Â£15 then we qued for an hour through customs then we got our luggage,went to find our cosmos rep michelle a lovely english girl and very helpful .it was an experience going to the toilet in the airport i thought the little lady in the toilets was winding me up trying to hand me toilet paper and wanting money!! i soon realised why when i used the toilet "no toilet paper"i hasen to add i had tissues in my hand bag and when leaving toilet there she was hand out looking for her tip again.on leaving airport there was nothing but dirty men looking in windows and as you went outside they make a bee line for you trying to grab your luggage off you,dont be scared to be firm and say NO! they only do that to get money just put cases in back of bus yourselves.once settled on the bus we met our guide for the week eygptologist moses from cairo who had very good english and banter.we arrived at our boat 15 mins later what a lovely surprise that was ms magic 1 it lovely we had rm 311 on 3rd floor middle of boat expected it to be noisy and smell of deisel fumes never heard engines yet or smelt fumes as i had read on previous forums so dont be put off by what u read.then we set sail down the nile i kept having to pinch myself couldnt believe it and the fun started.we had 6 excursions out of 7days some early risers the fellucca was beautiful so was valley of the kings.entertainment on magic was fantastic something on every night,rooms were clean towels changed x2 daily waiters good and we did have some laughs,never once did we not have access to sun beds like we experienced on royal carribean previous holidays all in all a magical wonderful week we were quite sad leaving the boat after our week was up however our 2nd week was just pure relaxation and even better as we were away with another couple(brother and sister in law)the sofitel karnak was set in beautiful grounds very peaceful pool was lovely as well food was okay definately not a 5 ***** as advertised maybe 3*** we did take the free shuttle boat once and felt it took far too long( we were all falling asleep)into luxor and a taxi another day that was also an experience it was an old peugot 30 years old approx how it still went we"ll never know.luxor it"s self was filthy men shouting and following u everywhere but as i said before be firm with them and they soon take the hint!it"s about then the thursday into our second week that i started to feel un well nausea and followed by tummy cramps and severe diarrhoea that was just the start i have never experienced any thing like it in my life i did take plenty immodium with us but it didnt even touch the surface ifound a chemist and the rep had told us just to mention medicine for tummy the two ladies didnt have a clue what i was on about next thing there was about 5 different pkts of tablets on counter and i had to read what they were for eventually,my husband picked up a pkt and we bought them surprisingly the didnt work .i was getting really worried as i was going up to 10 times a day and the day i was going home my husband walked to a chemist and bought more medicine called antinal spoke to rep and he told us name of them so dont beleive every thing u read it didht work for me so u can imagine the fear of travelling home i had the worst plane journey in my life i even had to change seats on the plane to be close to the toilet i would rather have gone through child birth!!i did read forums warning tourists of the pharohs revenge and out of our party i was the one paranoid of germs hand washing and never done using cleansing hand gels ,it lasted nearly three weeks and you will be glad to know all better now but although i had a great holiday it will be a long time before i go to eygpt again so be warned especially if u have young children its hard enough coping with your self never mind anybody else. "

-- Travel date: Sun 5th of December 2010
+- Travel date: 5th December 2010

 Avoid bgooking with Longwood Holidays at all cost